 The Queensland Government has recently eased the restrictions on wedding ceremonies in the state.
-But this doesn’t mean that you can or should do as you please during your special day. *There are still some restrictions in place to ensure COVID-safe gatherings, and you must consider them when planning for your wedding.
+But this doesn’t mean that you can or should do as you please during your special day. *There are still some restrictions in place to ensure COVID-safe gatherings, which you must consider when planning for your wedding.

 To help you, here’s a guide on what you can and cannot do during your wedding ceremony.

 Wedding ceremonies in either public or private places in Queensland allow a maximum of 200 people no matter how big or small the venue is.
 But this is only possible if a COVID Safe Plan is prearranged for the ceremony.

 If a COVID Safe Plan is not available, the number of guests who can attend your wedding is limited to 100 people if done publicly in outdoor spaces, while only 50 people including household members are allowed to gather at a private property.